 The biblical accounts of Abraham and the Father of the “prodigal son” both selected a pasture fattened calf for their honored guests - not a thin one.
 We make every effort to do the same for you.

-Our grass fed beef in Colorado is produced from angus cattle.
+Our grass fed beef is produced from predominantly angus cattle.
 Angus cattle are well proven for tender and flavorful grass finished beef.
 Further, the beef is naturally dry-aged for about 14 days - to increase enhance the tenderness of the beef - compared to the 2 to 5 day aging in the supermarket.

 A typical quarter of our grass fed beef in Colorado weighs approximately 175 pounds (this can vary significantly in a range from 160 to 250 lbs depending on the size of the animal) prior to cutting the steaks, roasts and making hamburger.
 There is roughly a 30% loss of weight (bone & tallow) yielding about 123 pounds net from a starting weight of 175 lbs.
 If you select on your cut sheet more hamburger than roasts, poorer quality steaks and the ribs, bone and tallow trim weight increase causing the weight loss from the starting carcass weight to be around 40%.

 You choose how your beef is cut and wrapped if you pre-order the beef prior to processing.
 You will select how this is done on a “cut sheet” for a half beef or more.
 We will provide a suggested sample as well you can begin with.
 After the beef is wrapped and frozen it should last for up to two years in a freezer.

 A general rule of thumb is that 30% of the beef are steaks, 30% roasts and other misc. cuts and 40% burger.
 This can vary depending on how you direct the beef to be cut.